 - Senses therapies (sound, touch, sight, taste, smell)

 - Yoga and pranayama

-Disclaimer: While this emerging research is fascinating and offers exciting potential for future medical application, to date there is no replicated evidence that spontaneous remission or other self-healing phenomena can be reproduced in a clinical setting.
-Any claims to be able to provide these services should be treated with a healthy level of skepticism, especially if offered as a substitute for conventional medical treatment.
+Disclaimer: While this emerging research is fascinating and offers exciting potential for future medical application, to date there is no replicated evidence that spontaneous remission or other self-healing phenomena can be reproduced in a clinical setting or be offered as a substitute for conventional medical treatment.
 Always consult your medical practitioner before embarking on any course of treatment for a known or suspected medical condition.

 This story is part of a 6-article series on conscious healing and the restorative power or awareness, intention, and energy medicine.

 Read all of the stories:

 Self-Healing and the Power of Awareness in Ayurveda

 Quantum Biophotons: The Science of Healing Prayer